anze3db/blog/_posts/2023-01-30-selenium-testing-library.md

 # The Solution

 The good news is that it's fairly easy to use the Testing Library from Selenium.
-Since the [dom-testing-library](https://github.com/testing-library/dom-testing-library) is written in JavaScript you can add it to your webpage and then use its API from within your tests.
-Unfortunately, this looks a little gross from within Python.
+Since the [dom-testing-library](https://github.com/testing-library/dom-testing-library) is written in JavaScript you can add it to your webpage and then use its API within your tests.
+Unfortunately, this looks a little gross in Python.
 First example rewritten using this approach:

 ```python
 # Assert that only one element is found on the page